frnsys/ai_notes/README.md

 The source files for the graphics are in the `graphics` folder, which includes an iPython notebook for the graphics generated with `matplotlib`/`seaborn` and Illustrator files for the others (in the `illustrations` directory).

-I have not included the fonts (some of them are copyrighted or something) - in a later update I will use open source fonts so they aren't an issue.
-For now, just refer to the pre-compiled PDF, `notes.pdf`.

 ## Styling:

 - Main font family: Lato